 Some pictures from The Bluffs Golf Resort (5/3/14):

 I stayed in Monroe last night.
+Some close friends of mine will appreciate that as an inside joke.
 I had one more course to play this morning before heading back toward Little Rock to catch my flight home this evening…

 Black Bear Golf Club • Delhi, LA • 5/4/14